KhanitthaLyn/leetcode-daily/README.md

-# leetcode-daily
+# leetcode-neetcode-daily

-This repo is where I practice LeetCode problems day by day.
+This repo is where I practice LeetCode/NeetCode problems day by day.

 The goal is not just to solve the problem, but to practice how I think.
 For each problem I write down what I learned, how I solved it, what other ways there are to solve it, and which one is better and why.